womcauliff/Genre-Discovery-Grid/README.md

 # Genre Discovery Grid
 A curated grid of music genres, focused on user discovery.

-Utilizes the [Soundcloud API](https://developers.soundcloud.com/docs/api/) and embedded music player, and [Mooch](https://github.com/eloquent/mooch) for OAuth authenticaion to access the [Twitter Search API](https://dev.twitter.com/rest/public/search).
+Utilizes the [Soundcloud API](https://developers.soundcloud.com/docs/api/) and embedded music player, and [Mooch](https://github.com/eloquent/mooch) for OAuth authentication to access the [Twitter Search API](https://dev.twitter.com/rest/public/search).

+See the live demo at [genregrid.herokuapp.com](http://genregrid.herokuapp.com/).

 Built as part of a group project for the UCF Coding Bootcamp.